kospiotr/kospiotr.github.io/wiki/kubernetes.md

 # Services

 Types:
-* **ClusterIP** (internal) -- the default type means that this Service is only visible inside of the cluster
+* **ClusterIP** (internal) - the default type means that this Service is only visible inside of the cluster
-* **NodePort** gives each node in the cluster an externally accessible IP
+* **NodePort** - gives each node in the cluster an externally accessible IP
-* **LoadBalancer** adds a load balancer from the cloud provider which forwards traffic from the service to Nodes within it.
+* **LoadBalancer** - adds a load balancer from the cloud provider which forwards traffic from the service to Nodes within it.

+Commands:
 * `kubectl get services` - list all services
 * `kubectl expose deployment hello-node --type="LoadBalancer"` --port=8080 - create service of type LoadBalancer